 To keep abreast with changes and developments in rules, regulations and the business environment, all Directors are encouraged to attend relevant training courses.
-The Company endorses the Singapore Institute of Directors ("SID") training programs and sets a budget for such training and professional development programs.
+The Company endorses the SID training programs and sets a budget for such training and professional development programs.
 All Board members are encouraged to attend relevant training organised by the SID or any other organisation which provides relevant training courses for Directors.
 The cost of such training will be borne by the Company.

-Principle 2 : Board Composition and Guidance
+Principle 2: Board Composition and Guidance